pletzer/mint/README.md

  ```
  python latlon_reader.py -i um100x60.nc -s "x*cos(y)" -p 20 -V um100x60.vtk
  ```
- Note: `x*cos(y)` sets the stream function with x, y the longitude, repsectively, latitudes in radians.
+ Note: `x*cos(y)` sets the stream function with x, y the longitude, respectively, latitudes in radians.
 Argument -p 20 padds the grid on the high longitude side by adding a row of 20 cells.